 It could be said that it takes an angler to make an angler.
 Rarely do people become bass anglers by themselves.
-Almost anyone who enjoys bass fishing as an avocation or an occupation can recall a fishing expert or two who helped him get started.
+Almost anyone who enjoys bass fishing as a hobby or an occupation can recall a fishing expert or two who helped him get started.

 Fathers or immediate family members are often responsible for putting the first fishing rod in a youngster's hands.
-Friends and neighbors who have bass boats play a key role in spreading the bass-fishing bug.
-Bass club members are particularly known for being benefactors to those who are eager to learn more about fishing.
+Friends and neighbors with bass boats play a crucial role in spreading the bass-fishing bug.
+Bass club members are mainly known for being benefactors to those eager to learn more about fishing.

-Whether they are referred to as mentors, influences or inspirations, these are the folks who ignite the spark or add fuel to the fire of a beginning bass angler's obsession.
+Whether they are referred to as mentors, influences, or inspirations, they ignite the spark or add fuel to the fire of a beginning bass angler's obsession.

 Today's top bass pros have many such influential people in their past.
 Here is a look at the mentors and influences of a few well-known pros.